For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 - Hobby-box or pack-focused show

-Then keep the format steady enough that the time slot is the thing you are actually evaluating.
+Then keep the format steady enough that the day and time are what you are actually evaluating.
+For basketball, use day choice to test audience rhythm, not to chase a universal best day.

-2. Give the late-evening lane a fair shot#
+2. Give the Saturday afternoon lane a fair shot#

 A timing test needs a real attempt, not a leftover-inventory shrug.